Maximum Likelihood Estimation (MLE)

 Let \[ Q_n(\theta)=\frac{1}{n}\ell_n(\theta). \]

-Under a suitable LLN, \[ Q_n(\theta)\xrightarrow{p} Q(\theta)=\mathbb{E}[\ell_i(\theta)] \] uniformly over \(\theta\).
+Under a suitable (uniform) LLN, \[ Q_n(\theta)\xrightarrow{p} Q(\theta)=\mathbb{E}[\ell_i(\theta)]. \]

-If the population criterion \(Q(\theta)\) is uniquely maximized at \(\theta_0\), then \[ \hat\theta_{MLE}\xrightarrow{p} \theta_0. \]
+If the population criterion \(Q(\theta)\) is uniquely maximized at \(\theta_0\) (identification), then the maximizer of the sample criterion converges to it: \[ \hat\theta_{MLE}\xrightarrow{p} \theta_0. \]

 Consistency of MLE